Mel O'Callaghan

-Mel O'Callaghan (born 1975) is an Australian-born contemporary artist who works in video, performance, sculpture, installation, and painting.
-Her work has been exhibited in solo and group exhibitions around the world and received a number of awards for her artistic practice, and her work is held in a various collections in Australia and France.
+Mel O'Callaghan (born 1975) is an Australian contemporary artist who lives and works in Paris, France, and Sydney, Australia.

 Early life and education

-O'Callaghan was born in Sydney, Australia in 1975.
+Mel O'Callaghan was born in Sydney, Australia in 1975.

 She attained a Bachelor of Visual Arts with Honours from the Sydney College of Arts, University of Sydney, and a Masters of Fine Arts in Research from the College of Fine Arts (COFA), University of New South Wales, and a Bachelor of Science Architecture from the University of Sydney.

-Practice

-She is interested in human behaviour, psychology, and transformative states.